 A collection of datastores that can be managed as a single unit.
 VMware Storage DRS manages the storage resources of the cluster.

-Discovers the virtual machines, filters them according to the rules in the Query Builder, and returns a list of machines to be selected for backup.
+Discovers the virtual machines, filters them by the rules in the Query Builder, and returns a list of virtual machines to be selected for backup.
 The discovery host is used only for automatic selection of virtual machines.